joelyfontana/PL_Blog/BlogEntry9.md

 in
 plus two one
 ```
+This use of *let* and *in* help to bind the function together to make it more readable and more abstract.
 ## Recursion
 If we have a function that is recurvsive, the syntax is slightly different.
 Instead of using *let* before the program, you would use *let rec* in front of the program that you want to use recursion in.
 This is shown in the example below.
 ```